Towards defending crosstalk-mediated attacks in multi-tenant quantum computing: Tests and Results

-First, we analyze the deterioration in the fidelity $F_{\rm G}$ as a function of the number of CNOT gates applied to neighboring attack qubits (initialized to $\ket{00}$).
-This deterioration captures the effect of the crosstalk-mediated attack on the victim's circuit.
-Note that since the control qubit is in $\ket0$, the CNOT gates are not activated.
-Nevertheless, our results, summarized in Fig.~\ref{fig:prob111}, clearly show a considerable tampering with the victim's ability to find the marked item.
-The experimental data shown in Fig.~\ref{fig:prob111} were conducted using layout (a) of Fig.~\ref{fig:layout}, averaging over 20 experimental executions.
-Similar trends were observed with other qubit layouts.
-This deterioration in $F_{\rm G}$ is compared in the figure against the Scenario 1, where delays are executed on neighboring qubits.
-Without attack the fidelity of the ideal state is 0.664 (on average), rather than one due to experimental errors.
+In this section, we present in detail the results obtained in the tests performed on the layout (1) of Fig.~\ref{fig:layout}.
+Qualitatively, similar results were observed for other layouts and can be found in appendix~\ref{app:results}. {We note however, that in some test cases that are reported in the Appendix, little qualitative difference was found between the different mitigation schemes.} The raw data for all tests reported in this paper, as well as the qiskit code developed,is given in~\cite{devika_git}.

+To start with, in Fig.~\ref{fig:prob111} the fidelity (averaged over 20 tests), $F_{\rm G}$, observed in Scenarios 1, 2, and 3 as a function of the number of CNOTs applied in the third scenario, where the initial state for the attack qubits is the all-zero state.
+Note that in Scenarios 1 and 2 there is no attack, hence no CNOT gates are applied.
+The results presented in this figure emphasize that even when the attack qubits are initialized to the all-zero state (i.e., when the CNOT gates remain inactive), a significant degradation in the victim's ability to detect the marked item is observed in Scenario~3.
+This effect of fidelity degradation, previously reported in the literature~\cite{fang_crosstalk_2022,ash2020analysis}, arises from an unintended activation of a ZZ coupling between attacker and victim qubits, when a CNOT-type coupling is present in attacker qubits.
+This phenomenon, which was observed consistently across our tests, is the basis of crosstalk-mediated attack.

-Next, we compare three counter-attack schemes (DD XYXY, DD XX, and qubit spacing) and evaluate their effectiveness in mitigating the effect of the attack.
-These results are summarized in Fig.~\ref{fig:main_results}.
-Similar to Fig.~\ref{fig:prob111}, we plot the fidelity to the ideal state $F_{\rm G}$ (averaged over 20 experimental executions) as a function of the number of CNOT gates on the attack qubits (except for the case of No Attack where this is the number of delay gates).
-The shaded area correspond to the standard deviation of the observed data.
-The left and right columns in the figure show results for the DD XYXY and DD XX schemes, respectively.
-The results indicate that, for the specific experiment we have conducted (3-qubit Grover search), the two DD schemes exhibit comparable efficacy in mitigating the effect of the attack.
-This results underscore the significant potential of DD as a countermeasure against crosstalk-mediated attacks.
+Next, we compare the effectiveness of different countermeasures to suppress the attack's effect and test their performance compared to the No Attack scenarios (Scenarios 1 and 2).
+The results are summarized in Fig.~\ref{fig:main_results}.
+Similarly to Fig.~\ref{fig:prob111}, we plot fidelity $F_{\rm G}$ as a function of the number of CNOT gates applied in Scenario 3.
+The shaded regions represent the standard deviation of the observed data.
+The top, middle, and bottom rows of Fig.~\ref{fig:main_results} correspond to the three attack vectors where the control qubits of the attacker are initialized to $\ket0$, $\ket1$, and $\ket+$, respectively.
+The left and right columns of the figure show the results when in Scenario 4 the DD sequences (when applied) correspond to the XYXY and XX sequences, respectively.
+When DD was applied, the increase in the circuit depth was \(4\%\) for the XX sequence and \(15\%\) for the XYXY sequence~\cite{devika_git}.